-It is important that at the earliest possible stage the relevant team consults with the person at risk to find out what they want to happen or ensures this is undertaken by another person/agency.
+It is important that at the earliest possible stage the relevant team consults with the adult to find out what they want to happen or ensures this is undertaken by another professional.

 Once the local authority decides a Section 42(2) enquiry is required, there are a range of options about who can undertake it.